-There has also been a government report on the issue with recommendations on how to tackle sham self-employment, including introducing a fourth tier of employment status between worker and self-employed.
-In the meantime, the above cases suggest the judiciary have taken a close look at employment practices to look at what happens in reality rather than on the contract.
+There has also been a government report on the issue with recommendations on how to tackle sham self-employment, including introducing the fourth tier of employment status between worker and self-employed.
+In the meantime, the above cases suggest the judiciary has taken a close look at employment practices to look at what happens in reality rather than on the contract.

 Aslam, Farrar and Others v Uber

 This case is the appeal of the previous Uber judgment.
 The question this week is:

 Is Uber an agency that links drivers to customers?